tux4kids/tuxmath/docs/README.txt

      --fullscreen     -  Run the game in full screen, instead of in a window, -f                 if possible.

+     --windowed       -  Run the game in a 640 x 480 window.
+      -w

      --nosound        -  Do not play any sounds or music.
       -s
      --quiet
       -q

      --nobackground   -  Do not display photographic backgrounds in game.
       -b                 (Useful on slower systems.)

      --keypad         -  Display an on-screen numeric keypad.
 (Useful -k                 for touch screens or in place of a physical keyboard.)

      --operator OP    -  Add an operator to the game (will cause the program -o OP              to ignore saved option screen settings).
 You can use this switch multiple times to run the game with multiple operators.